davmac314/dasynq/doc/USAGE.md

 Similarly, the implementation may use `SIGALRM` to implement timers.

 Creating two event loop instances in a single application is not likely to work well, or at all.

+The Itanium C++ ABI, which is the basis for the ABI on many platforms (for instance it is the ABI which the Sys V ABI for x86-64 defers to), has one very unfortunate design flaw: throwing an exception requires making a heap allocation (and if the allocation fails, the process terminates).
+Implementations have an "emergency allocation pool" for exceptions which should mean that the allocation fails only in truly exceptional circumstances, but the possibility is there.
+Unfortunately Dasynq at this stage sometimes uses exceptions (in some cases handling them internally rather than exposing them to the user of the API) and in theory could trigger process termination on these platforms.
+I consider this a bug in the ABI and in the platforms implementing it, however a future version of Dasynq may endeavour to avoid use of exceptions entirely (or at least make it possible for the client to avoid unwittingly triggering exceptions).